JulianSchmid/etherparse/README.md

     }
 }
 ```
-This is the faster option if your code is not interested in all fields of all the headers in a network package.
-This is a good choice if you want filter or find packages based on a subset of the headers and/or their fields.
+This is the faster option if your code is not interested in all fields of all the headers.
+It is a good choice if you just want filter or find packages based on a subset of the headers and/or their fields.

 ### Deserializing all headers into structs
-This option deserializes all known headers and transfering their contents to header structs.
+This option deserializes all known headers and transferes their contents to header structs.
 ```rust
 match PacketHeaders::from_ethernet_slice(&packet) {
     Err(value) => println!("Err {:?}", value),